 President Marc Walker – received his MBA from BYU and has vast experience within the network marketing industry.
 He loves spending time with his 3 children and racing fast cars (but not at the same time) and even took the stage with his son during Xyngfest for some wild karaoke.

-COO Steve Elder – yet another BYU graduate who earned 2 bus degrees.
+COO Steve Elder – another BYU graduate who earned 2 business degrees.
 He understands the importance of smooth operations, paying commissions on time and keeping products in stock.
-With his 5 children, he is a rabid outdoorsman who loves running and breathing in the Utah mountain air.
+With his 5 children, he is a rabid outdoors-man who loves running and breathing in the Utah mountain air.

 Executive Sales VP Curtis Call – brings massive MLM experience with everything from startups to industry giants.
 With an education from Weber State, he directs the sales efforts and growth of the company, when he’s not coaching his 4 kids in sports and enjoying time together.